 CWA Comments: The new farmer's market location as shown on the plans is approximately 17,000 s.f. in area.
-In comparison, the existing farmer's market location is approximately 83,000 s.f.
+We agree that the current site for the Farmer's Market is not all used for vendors.
+Using the applicant's analysis, the proposed Farmer's Market is a 51% reduction in size to the current market.

 We have the following comments/questions:

 - 1. In our opinion, locating the farmers market in a park setting is positive.
-However, it does take away from the amount of green open space provided.
-If the Chamber needs more paved area for the farmer's market, this would further decrease the usable park area. - 2.
-Has the location and proposed size of the farmer's market been discussed/ evaluated by the Chamber of Commerce?
-The proposed location is one-fifth the size of the current location.
-Will this meet the Chamber's needs? - 3.
-How many vendors will the proposed farmer's market accommodate?
-How does this compare with the number of venders currently at the market? - 4.
-We assume that market visitors will park their cars in the parking lot north of the proposed site.
-How many spaces are dedicated for these visitors?
-How does this compare with the current number of visitors?
+However, it does take away from the amount of green open space provided. - 2.
+The applicant's response states that they have discussed this proposal with the Chamber of Commerce, and that this re-location would result in a smaller site.
+We would ask that the Chamber provide their thoughts on whether the proposal would meet their needs? - 3.
+We asked how many vendors will the proposed farmer's market can accommodate?
+The applicant's response states that the Chamber would make this determination.
+We would ask that the Chamber also provide the current number of vendors. - 4.
+The applicant confirmed that market visitors will park their cars in the parking lot north of the proposed site, and in the on-street parking in the vicinity of the new market.
+See our comments regarding parking on Pages 7-9 - iii.

-The Downs PUD - DRAFT August 27, 2018

-iii.
 PUD narrative: Project proposes construction of berms adjacent to the park and singlefamily lots/townhomes; relocation of exposed sanitary sewer pipe currently crossing the river (north of Beal St.), and other stormwater improvements.